UCSD-ECEMAE-148/148-fall-2025-final-project-team-3/README.md

   </a>

 ## Implementation and Testing
 Starting with the base docker image from djnighti/ucsd_robocar, adding the packages and launch files as necessary in the correct directories.
-Basic ros2 run/launch commands are listed below to test different subsystems
+Basic ros2 run/launch commands are listed below to test different subsystems, with example outputs listed in the demonstration video above.

 * OAKD Detection (with visualization assuming using X11 forwarding)
 ```
 ros2 run depthai_best_detection best_detection_node \